crealytics/spark-excel/README.md

 * This package allows querying Excel spreadsheets as [Spark DataFrames](https://spark.apache.org/docs/latest/sql-programming-guide.html).
 * From spark-excel [0.14.0](https://github.com/crealytics/spark-excel/releases/tag/v0.14.0) (August 24, 2021), there are two implementation of spark-excel
     * Original Spark-Excel with Spark data source API 1.0
     * Spark-Excel V2 with data source API V2.0+, which supports loading from multiple files, corrupted record handling and some improvement on handling data types.
+      See below for further details

-To use V2 implementation, just change your .format from `.format("com.crealytics.spark.excel")` to `.format("excel")`
+To use V2 implementation, just change your .format from `.format("com.crealytics.spark.excel")` to `.format("excel")`.
+See [below](#excel-api-based-on-datasourcev2) for some details

+See the [changelog](CHANGELOG.md) for latest features, fixes etc.

 ### Scala API
 __Spark 2.0+:__